elsampsa/darknet-python/README.md

-# Python3 bindings for Darknet
+# Python3 API for Darknet

 Darknet is an OpenSource convoluted neural network library, see [here](https://pjreddie.com/darknet/)

-Here we create a neat debian package for darknet with python3 bindings.
+This package features a neat Python3 API for darknet together with debian packaging

 ## Getting started